jfynbo/PyLongslit/docs/identify.rst

    add it.
 If it does not find a match, it will show a message indicating so, but it will still add the line - you will then have to correct it manually.
    If your fit does not seem to be good, you can click on the `Clear fit` button to remove it, and then add more lines manually.
+You can also selectively remove one or all lines.

    From here on, you have to obtain the best possible fit by trial and error: